wp-plugins/wp-google-maps/readme.txt

 * Responsive maps
 * Edit your map markers with the click of a button
 * 9 popular map themes to choose from
+* Create or add your own map theme
 * Drag map markers to an exact location
 * Google Maps Streetview supported
 * UTF-8 character support